Government boosts Pay by Bank with National Payments Vision

 The NPV is a clear endorsement of the potential of Pay by Bank payments, to deliver choice and competition, for the benefit of businesses and consumers.

-The Government has listened closely and reflected much of the industries input, to develop an ambitious set of actions and ambitions.
+The Government has listened closely and reflected much of the industries input, to develop an ambitious set of actions.
 Now the NPV is published, we look forward to a period of accelerated delivery.

 What's next?